How to Beat Shellephant in Everything Is Crab: Stomp Counters

 • A pure burst kit with long Ultimate cooldowns

-• A Social build relying on melee-only allies (his stomp clears them faster than you can charm replacements)
+• A Gregarious build relying on melee-only allies (his stomp clears them faster than you can charm replacements)

 Strategy Framework: Predict, Pre-Position, Punish